Clubs and UEFA agree to drop August friendlies

 WARSAW Europe's leading soccer clubs hailed a 'major breakthrough' on Tuesday after agreeing with UEFA to drop the unpopular August date for international friendlies.

-European Clubs Association (ECA) chairman Karl-Heinz Rummenigge, in an address to the body's general assembly in Warsaw, said an agreement had been reached with the European governing body over scrapping the date.
+European Clubs Association chairman Karl-Heinz Rummenigge, in an address to the ECA's general assembly in Warsaw, said an agreement had been reached with the European governing body over the removal of the date.

-However the German warned that world body FIFA had yet to sanction the move.
+However the German warned that world body FIFA have yet to sanction it and the situation on that front remained unsatisfactory.

-FIFA itself said it was surprised by recent developments at the ECA, saying the association had hindered progress on the international calendar because its members had declined to attend FIFA committee meetings.
+Further changes mean that the international calendar will be made up of nine double-headers covering a two-year period with no single friendlies.

-ECA said that it and UEFA had agreed that the international calendar would be made up of nine double-headers covering a two-year period, with no single friendlies.
+In a new Memorandum of Understanding between UEFA and the clubs, they also agreed the two matches of the double-date for friendlies should be played on the same continent.

-In a new Memorandum of Understanding between UEFA and the clubs, they agreed that the two matches of the double date for friendlies should be played on the same continent.
+In future the final tournaments of all confederations shall end mid-July, and players would not be expected to play in more than one international tournament a year.

-The final tournaments of all confederations would end in mid-July in future, and players would not be expected to play in more than one international tournament a year.
+At the moment that fund stands at 55 million euros and the future increases will be announced at the UEFA Congress in Istanbul next month.

-With so many more African players now with European clubs, it was agreed that the Africa Cup of Nations should start as early as possible in January, when it was staged.
+With so many more African players now with European clubs, it was agreed that the Africa Cup of Nations should start as early in January as possible when it is staged.

 "With this agreement, UEFA clearly recognises the importance of clubs and the significant contribution they make to the success of national team football," he added.